Derek and I decided to “Do Europe”. Follow the story of how an Addisonian managed a w month trip, and stories of our adventures here.

 Meeting more Internet Strangers

 From Edmonton we flew to Toronto.
-We were meeting up with one of the other Administrators from the Adrenal Diseases Support Group that we belong to, and that I am an Admin on.
+We were meeting up with one of the other Administrators from the Adrenal Diseases Support Group that we belong to, and that I am an Admin with.

 It was exciting as we were spending several days in Toronto and Derek was going to be spending time with Rowena and her new husband while I went to meet some more people I had “known” for 20 + years but never met.